National Visa Type D

 The embassy will also forward your application to the responsible Immigration Office in Germany, i.e. the local Immigration Office in the city where you wish to live.
 In principle, the Immigration Office must also approve your application.

 You can obtain the visa application form directly from the German embassy or consulate responsible.
 You can also download the form at auswaertiges-amt.de and print it out twice.
 In some countries, the application form is only accepted in the language used in the embassy there.
-Check out the website of the embassy responsible for you beforehand to find out.

 For a national visa, you usually need at least the following documents: